-The advanced score meter chart is nothing else than such an application that helps us display each key performance indicator in a different way till now.
+The advanced score meter chart in Excel is a useful graph that helps you display each key performance indicator in a small space.

-We have already seen several solutions – like gauge chart – on the net but these are all looked alike except for a few.
+We can see several solutions – like gauge chart – but these all looked alike except for a few.
 Therefore, we keep ourselves to the previously written principles, meaning that you will only see unique dashboard templates on the blog.

-Advanced Score Meter Chart – Using Slicer Tool
+Score Meter Chart – How to use Slicers

-The effectuation of the interval division that makes the score meter chart unique.
-We all know the classic scale with degrees ranging from week to excellent.
+The effectuation of the interval division makes the score meter chart unique.
+But, of course, we all know the classic scale with degrees ranging from a week to excellent.

-We will use these and in a dynamic way!
-As a default we will be able to handle values between 0% and 100%.
+We will dynamically use these and can handle values between 0% and 100% as a default.

-Our advanced score meter chart will have that special characteristic that we will set each element of the color chart by giving arbitrary values.
-As usual red is the smallest / weakest value, the dark green is the best / highest value.
+Our advanced score meter chart will have the unique characteristic that we will set each element of the color chart by giving arbitrary values.
+As usual, red is the smallest / weakest value, and dark green is the best / highest value.

-In our example we increased the middle interval (yellow color) to 30% so we had to reduce the interval containing the weakest value to 10%.
+In our example, we increased the middle interval (yellow color) to 30%, so we had to reduce the gap containing the weakest value to 10%.
 Of course, reducing this is not mandatory; the bottom line is that their sum must be 100%.

 Using Arrays – The Frequency Formula

-In our case between 61% and 80% that’s why the number 1 indicator can be seen there.
+In our case, between 61% and 80%, the number 1 indicator can be seen there.

 How do we get this result?
-Highlight the cells as we do on the picture.
-After this click on the formula bar and write in the formula.
-DO NOT press enter!
+First, highlight the cells as we do in the picture.
+After this, click on the formula bar and write in the formula.
+Do not press enter!

-But instead use the <Ctrl> + <Shift> + <Enter> combination!
-Then the results will be automatically enterend in all cells.
-And you will notice that the formula appears with curly brackets around it.
+But instead, use the <Ctrl> + <Shift> + <Enter> combination!
+Then, the results will be automatically entered into all cells.
+You will notice that the formula appears with curly brackets around it.

 Assigning TEXT to values

-There’s only one thing left to do and this is to display the text assigned to the percentage values on the advanced score meter chart.
-We would like to accomplish that the text of the category appear in a text box.
-We have to bring out the good old VLOOKUP formula.
+There’s only one thing left: display the text assigned to the percentage values on the advanced score meter chart.
+We want to ensure that the category text appears in a text box.
+So, we have to bring out the good old VLOOKUP formula.

-Thank you for staying with us today, the above detailed chart can be downloaded from this link.
-Just play with our advanced score meter chart!
+Thank you for staying with us today.
+You can download the chart mentioned above using this link.
+Then, play with our advanced score meter chart!